shadow-robot/aurora/README.md

 3. You can add the --debug flag after molecule for more debug information, but remember to scroll up to see any possible lint or other errors that might have happened.

+4. It's useful to enable [Unlimited scroll in terminator](#unlimited-scroll-in-terminator)

 ## Private docker images ##

 At the moment, we don't want to give Molecule access to private docker hub credentials for private docker images (e.g. shadow-teleop).
 That is why, in every playbook.yml inside the test cases in the molecule_docker folder, we override the image with image="shadowrobot/dexterous-hand" for any teleop-related test cases.
 When we actually deploy Aurora, the user will be asked to fill in their private Docker hub credentials.